Sunday, 25 August 2019

 And of course, you want to hear it, don't you?

 So what's the verdict?
 Big, big success.
 Usable torque now starts at about 2000 rpm and I can cruise around at 2500 to 4000 rpm, which makes the bike a lot more relaxed and economical.
-Also with the added torque, 5th gear is finally usable, which means I can actually use the bike on the Autobahn and cruise at 130 kph sitting in 5th at around 5000 rpm, not sure if there's a lot more to come beyond that, but the quite frank that'll do plenty for now...
+Also with the added torque, 5th gear is finally usable, which means I can actually use the bike on the Autobahn and cruise at 130 kph sitting in 5th at around 5000 rpm, not sure if there's a lot more to come beyond that, but to be the quite frank that'll do plenty for now...